zicklag/blog/content/hop-hvm-mini-language-conclusion.md

 [HVM]: https://github.com/HigherOrderCO/HVM

+## Automatic Multi-threading is Awesome

+Despite the very simple programming that I used to make the HOP compiler, it's automatically multi-threaded as it recursively resolves `#include` statements, and that is really cool.

+Without having to worry about queues, channels, locks or anything like that, I was able to focus on the core logic for my program, and get a very performant implementation.

+So far, that seems to be one of the biggest advantages of the programming model: being able to focus on your app's logic, without worrying about memory management, **and** without having to worry about slow garbage collection slowing your app down when it needs to finally face the world.

 ## Substitutions Are Powerful

 You can represent so may different ideas, even quite ergonomically, just with the substitutions that HVM offers.
 Here are some examples I used in HOP.